stpettersens/paintcalc/README.md

 ##### Requirements

-The following tools are required to build the program.
+The following tools are required to build the programs.
 Please note these versions are known to work, earlier versions might work too.

 * [Java Development Kit](http://java.sun.com) 1.8+
 * [Ant](https://ant.apache.org) 1.8+